Almost uniform domains and Poincar\'e inequalities: Introduction

-This question is motivated by the desire to construct new examples that generalize so-called uniform domains, including Sobolev extension domains.
-Below, our main results will give conditions in both the Euclidean and the general metric space setting for this to hold.
-First, we recall some definitions.
+This question is motivated by the desire to construct a new, general class of examples that include so-called uniform domains and more generally, Sobolev extension domains.
+Below, our main results will give criteria to guarantee such examples, in both the Euclidean and the general metric space setting.
+To this end, we begin with some definitions.

 \begin{definition} Let $r_0 > 0$.
 A proper metric measure space $(X,d,\mu)$ with a Radon measure $\mu$ is said to be {\sc $D$-doubling at scale $r_0$} --- or {\sc $(D,r_0)$-doubling} for short --- if for all $r \in (0,r_0)$ and any $x \in X$ we have